Schniz/remastered/README.md

 The `<title>` and `<meta>` tags are the way to share metadata about the current page in the web platform.
 They can't be an afterthought!
-Remastered takes it very seriously and provides and easy way to declare metadata for the current page, allowing search engines and screen-readers to easily understand what they are going to experience.
+Remastered takes it very seriously and provides an easy way to declare metadata for the current page, allowing search engines and screen-readers to easily understand what they are going to experience.